Aman-ECE/CheckOTA/README.md

 # CheckOTA
-To OTA testing purposes
+For OTA testing purposes